OWASP/Go-SCP/src/general-coding-practices/regular-expressions.md

 > regular expressions from untrusted users without risk. ([source][10])

-With security in mind, RE2 also guarantees a linear-time performance and graceful failing: the memory available to the parser, the compiler and the execution engines is limited.
+With security in mind, RE2 also guarantees a linear-time performance and graceful failing: the memory available to the parser, the compiler, and the execution engines is limited.

 ## Regular Expression Denial of Service (ReDoS)